Wi-Fi · 04 Feb 2026

-On a multi-building property (farm, estate, holiday lets), one router can't reach everywhere.
+On a multi-building property (farm, estate, business park), one router can't reach everywhere.

 Common solutions that don't work: